-My SSH and SFTP sensors are in an Unknown status and are not able to connect.
+My SSH and SFTP sensors are in the Unknown status and are not able to connect.
 What is causing this issue?

-SSH and SFTP sensors in Unknown status due to Fail2ban
+SSH and SFTP sensors in Unknown status because of fail2ban

 What is fail2ban?
-It is an intrusion prevention software framework for protecting systems from brute force attacks.
-When installed, it protects the SSH service on your Linux OS but can be easily forgotten when troubleshooting SSH sensors inside of PRTG.
+It is an intrusion prevention software framework that protects systems from brute force attacks.
+When installed, it protects the SSH service on your Linux OS but can be easily forgotten when troubleshooting SSH sensors.

 In this example, we used Ubuntu Server 16.04 LTS running SSH/SCP Server with fail2ban and mysecureshell installed and configured.
 We configured the device using the default credentials for SSH/WBEM systems.

-When attempting to use SSH-based sensors, the fail2ban configuration may detect PRTG sensors as unusual behavior and prevent the sensors from connecting.
+When attempting to use SSH-based sensors, the fail2ban configuration may detect the sensors of PRTG as unusual behavior and prevent the sensors from connecting.

-Note: In the following examples, 172.16.1.20 is the local IP for the PRTG monitoring server.
+Note: In the following examples, 172.16.1.20 is the local IP address for the PRTG core server.
 Change this to the IP address of your server.

 Here's an excerpt from /var/log/fail2ban.log after creating the device and sensor: